Key Findings for Copilot’s Web Fetch Behavior, Copilot-interpreted

 | Truncation Pattern | ... markers throughout output are retrieval-layer elision indicators, not byte-boundary cutoffs |

-| Redirect Chains | Successfully follows: tested 5-level redirect chain in EC-3;User-Agent value internally truncated in returned JSON |
+Successfully follows: tested 5-level redirect chain in EC-3;User-Agent value internally truncated in returned JSON |

-| Self-reported Completeness | Unreliable: model flags ... markers as truncation evidence may misattribute cause as structural property of fetch_webpage,likely not hitting a size limit |
+| Self-reported Completeness | Unreliable: model flags ... markers as truncation evidence may misattributecause as structural property of fetch_webpage, likely not hitting a size limit |

-| Model Routing | Unstable: Auto dispatches to at least 5 distinct models with no documented routing logic and no UI indicationwhen switching occurs |
+Unstable: Auto dispatches to at least 5 distinct models with no documented routing logic and no UI indication when switching occurs |

-| Tool Substitution | Agent autonomously attempts local code execution pylanceRunCodeSnippet, zsh despite prompt guardrails |
+Agent autonomously attempts local code execution pylanceRunCodeSnippet,zsh despite prompt guardrails |

 Results Details